Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 - how placement carries meaning
 - how composed written objects are preserved technically

-Those are the questions that move the writing lane from abstract permission to real structure.
+Those are the questions that move the writing-systems series from abstract permission to real structure.

 That is also why this paper belongs between *Plane-Based Writing and Script Typology* and the formal entries on *The Shape of a Sign* and *Sign Text Layout*.